axians/microservicebus-tutorial/README.md

 Learn how we can manage *Scripts* in Github or VSTS.

 ## [microServiceBus.com API](./IntegratingWithMicroServiceBus): Integrate with microServiceBus.com API
-Many solutions recuire extended Device Management tasks to be preformed out-side the microServiceBus.com portal.
+Many solutions require extended Device Management tasks to be preformed out-side the microServiceBus.com portal.

 #
 ## <img src="./img/actemium-logo.png" alt="Node.js" />